mayeranalytics/nanopage/content/pages/documentation/page.md

 ### Markdown editors

 There is no lack of choice when it comes to Markdown editors.
-Many editors implement their own Markdown flavors which can make it jsut a little bit harder to get good results with *nanoPage*: Markdown may look really nice in the editor but may look less appealing when rendered by *nanoPage*'s renderer (pandoc).
+Many editors implement their own Markdown flavor which can make it just a little bit harder to get good results with *nanoPage*: Markdown may look really nice in the editor but may look less appealing when rendered by *nanoPage*'s renderer (pandoc).

 The editor that stands out is [Typora](https://typora.io/).
 It differs from the other editors in that it does not have a preview editor.
 Instead the markdown is applied while typing, the result is a highly enjoyable editing experience.
 Mathjax, and other nifty features, are supported.
 (Note that inline equations have to be enabled in the settings.) *Typora* is still in beta and still free.
 The stable release will probably require a paid license. *Typora* is available for Linux, Windows and Mac.